Track mileage automatically

 Get started for free Get started for free

-You can deduct business meals, whether traveling or not, as long as they are ordinary and necessary and not lavish.
-However, unlike deductible employee meal expenses, meal reimbursements are generally taxable unless you are traveling outside of your tax home.
+However, unlike deductible employee meal expenses, meal reimbursements are generally taxable unless you’re traveling outside of your tax home.

-Meals are generally deductible at a rate of 50%.
-But, instead of deducting the actual cost of your meals, you can choose to deduct the IRS per diem rate for meals, also known as the standard meal allowance.
+Instead of deducting the actual cost of your meals, you can choose to deduct the IRS per diem allowance for meals, also known as the standard meal allowance.
 The IRS determines this rate, and it varies by area.
-Check how much the standard meal allowance is depending on the location where you incur meal expenses.
+Check the per diem rates depending on the location where you incur meal expenses.

 FAQ